mkloubert/Notifiable.NET/README.md

 }
 ```

+In C# 5 / .NET 4.5 it is possible to use the [CallerMemberName](https://msdn.microsoft.com/en-us/library/system.runtime.compilerservices.callermembernameattribute%28v=vs.110%29.aspx) attribute which submits the name of a property automatically.

 ### Auto notification

 You can use the `ReceiveNotificationFrom` attribute if you want raise the `PropertyChanged` event for a property if the value of another property has been changed: